shader-slang/slang/docs/language-reference/07-declarations.md

 { .... }
 ```

-Currently only interface types may be named in the inheritance clause of a structure type.
 When a structure type declares that it inherits from an interface, the programmer asserts that the structure type implements the required members of the interface.

-> Note: A future version of Slang may allow a structure type to inherit from another structure type.

 ### Syntax Details